+Communication and Language

+- Listening, Attention & Understand

+- Speaking

+Nursery Autumn 2 Overview visual prompts where appropriate.
 Tales Toolkit.
-The children will be introduced to Tales Toolkit, and they will begin by exploring the 'Character' first.
+The children will be introduced to Tales Toolkit, and an emphasis will be placed on exploring the 'Character' this half term.
 Use a wider range of vocabulary.
+Concept Cat.
+Tales Toolkit.
 New vocabulary will be introduced to the children through Group Time and modelling during Do Time.
 Correct pronunciation of the vocabulary will be modelled to the children.
-See below for a list of key vocabulary for C&L. Adults will also begin to introduce signs for Makaton: look, sit, school, mummy, daddy, home, please, thank you, food, drink, more, again, classroom, library, playground.
-Continuously revisit and practice the Makaton signs.
+See below for a list of key vocabulary for C&L. Adults will also begin to introduce signs for Makaton where appropriate and continuously revisit and practice the Makaton signs.
+Understand a question or instruction that has two parts.
+Adults will monitor children's understanding and following of questions or instructions that have two parts.
 Sing a large repertoire of songs.
-Across the half term, children will be introduced to a variety of songs which support their organisation in the classroom and the development of their spoken language.
-Vocabulary: listen, speak, take turns, share, loud, quiet Personal, Social and Emotional Development - Self-Regulation - Managing Self - Building Relationships F1 Jigsaw - Being Me in My World Self-Identity Understanding feelings Being in a classroom Being gentle Rights and responsibilities Think Equal School Values / Learning Behaviours Circle Time Zones of Regulation Children will be learning to: Find ways of managing transitions, for example from their parent to their key person.
+Across the half term, children will continue to sing a variety of songs which support their organisation in the classroom and the development of their spoken language.
+The half term topic Twinkle, Twinkle, Alex Park' will expose children to a variety of Nursery Rhymes and they will take part in World Nursery Rhyme Week 2023.
+Start a conversation with an adult or a friend and continue it for many turns.
+Children will engage in daily high-quality interactions with adults within the provisions.
+Adults will model conversational dialogue to children and encourage them to engage in turn taking, asking questions, and making comments.
+Children will engage with their peers daily and engage in conversation through play.
+Personal, Social and Emotional Development - Self-Regulation - Managing Self - Building Relationships F1 Jigsaw - Celebrating Difference Identifying talents Being special Families Where we live Making friends Standing up for yourself Children will be learning to: Find ways of managing transitions, for example from their parent to their key person.

 During each transition time, children will be greeted by a familiar adult from the setting.
 This familiar adult will see the children into the setting and ensure they are settled before moving away.
+Children will also be supported with transitions within the daily routine, e.g. outdoor play, snack time, lunch time, through time warnings and reminders.

-Be increasingly able to talk about and manage their emotions.
-Children will be introduced to the four Zones of Regulation to support them in regulating and managing their emotions.
+- Be increasingly able to talk about and manage their emotions. - Children will be introduced to the four Zones of Regulation to support them in regulating and managing their emotions.
 When appropriate, adults will notice and talk about children's feelings with them.
-Adults will also use stories with props to engage children in exploring a range of emotions e.g. The Colour Monster.
-Notice and ask questions about differences, such as skin colour, types of hair, gender, special needs and disabilities, religion and so on.
+Adults will also use stories with props to engage children in exploring a range of emotions. - Notice and ask questions about differences, such as skin colour, types of hair, gender, special needs and disabilities, religion and so on.
 Daily circle time.
-Throughout the half term, children will engage in many conversations about the similarities and differences between themselves, their families and their homes.
-Develop friendships with other children.

-Children will engage with other children within the environment throughout the day.
+Throughout the half term, children will engage in many conversations about the similarities and differences between themselves.
+They will be supported to talk about what is similar about themselves and others and begin to make comparisons. - Develop friendships with other children. - Children will engage with other children within the environment throughout the day.
 Children will be supported to find ways into the play and friendship groups of others.
-They will be encouraged to develop skills such as turn taking, sharing, asking questions and listening to others.
-Adults will model phrases, such as "Can I have a turn?".

-- Learn to use the toilet with help, and then independently.
+They will be encouraged to develop skills such as turn taking, sharing, asking questions, and listening to others.
+Adults will model phrases, such as "Can I have a turn?". - Learn to use the toilet with help, and then independently.